The Cliff Walk

 by Don J. Snyder

 Don J. Snyder takes a long years journey into a self-made hell.
 The English department at Colgate is overcrowded, axing low man Snyder.
 Students protest.
 No luck.
-Snyder looks jobs using curiously unresourceful techniques.
+Snyder then looks for jobs using curiously unresourceful techniques.
 Worse luck.
 Too many English professors populate America.
 A year later Snyder is broke, lying on his back, zonked out.

 Comparatively minor problems, perhaps, but Snyder has a pregnant wife and four children.
 Snyder’s wife, Colleen, tolerates too much.
 After putting himself and his family through hell, Snyder takes a golf course maintenance job, later finding a new self and a new career in building repair and construction, the textbooks ceremoniously taken to the dump, the life he loved traded in for a life he spent decades escaping.
 The academic salesman finds a new way to sell himself.
 Snyder is a protagonist with an Achilles tumor on a journey through degradation.
-Cliff Walk is not for readers looking for pretty memoirs.
+The Cliff Walk is not for readers looking for pretty memoirs.

 A cover blurbster "marked paragraphs to read aloud, to share with others, on almost every page."
 I marked and highlighted my copy too, and I dislike most memoirs.

 Thoreau wrote that a wise person does not do desperate things.
 Death of a Salesman and its personal tragedies of shallow materialism, misplaced optimism, and unwillingness to face facts are beloved by Snyder.
 The mistakes resemble Snyder's own, except misplaced pessimism takes the place of misplaced optimism.
-As someone said, don't be another ne'er-do-well man, made pathetic by illusory enemies and an unlived life.
+As someone once said, don't be another ne'er-do-well man, made pathetic by illusory enemies and an unlived life.

 Book review article by J.T.
 Fournier, last updated July 23, 2009.